-Nathan Culkin is a Community Builder at Community Sports Trust.
-In an article for Mental Health Awareness Week he opens up about his mental health and how swimming and walking have played an important part in helping him think beyond survival.
+Nathan Culkin is a Community Builder at shift.
+In an article for Mental Health Awareness Week he opens up about his mental health and the part physical activity has to play.

-In today’s world, we are constantly being told that exercise is good for us, and that we should all do a little more in order to stay fit and healthy.
-Regular exercise is also considered an effective treatment for some mental health conditions, including anxiety, depression and ADHD.
-There is an abundance of information such as articles and websites which talk about mental health, and the benefits of regular exercise.
+In today’s world, we’re constantly told exercise is good for us, and we should do more to stay fit and healthy.
+It’s also considered an effective treatment for some mental health conditions, including anxiety, depression and ADHD.
+There’s lots of information which talk about mental health and the benefits of regular exercise.
 They use scientific terms such as endorphins and neural growth, but for me it is far simpler.
 It is about allowing myself calming and enjoyable experiences.
 I don’t take part in what you might call ‘high intensity’ exercise, go out running or use a gymnasium.
 The most important activities in my life are walking and swimming.

 Liberating and upsetting

-The realisation that I had a mental health condition was both liberating, and extremely upsetting.
-Although I understood why I had acted or behaved in a particular way, it did not compensate for the fact I had been irrational in my thoughts and mistook other people’s actions as personal disdain.
-The feeling that others didn’t care about things as much as I do led me to believing that they mustn’t in fact care about or respect me.
+Realising I had a mental health condition was both liberating and extremely upsetting.
+I understood why I had acted or behaved in a particular way.
+But it didn’t compensate for the fact I had been irrational in my thoughts and mistook other people’s actions as personal disdain.
+The feeling others didn’t care about things as much as I do led me to believe they mustn’t care about or respect me.
 These illogical thoughts were at the forefront of my mental health condition and for a long time I believed this was part of my personality.

-At times, these feelings become overpowered as extreme anxiety and stress turn in to the nothingness that is depression.
-My diagnosis was made just over 2 years ago, but as I learned more about my illness and the reasons for certain behaviours, I realised that I had been experiencing mental health problems on and off for several years, going back to my childhood.
+At times, these feelings become overpowered, as extreme anxiety and stress turn in to the nothingness that is depression.
+My diagnosis was made just over two years ago.
+As I learned more about my illness and the reasons for certain behaviours, I realised I’d been experiencing mental health problems on and off for several years, going back to my childhood.
 Although I was in part relieved, I also chastised myself for not doing something about it sooner.